marsbroshok/simple-keras-rest-api/README.md

 # A Simple Keras + deep learning REST API

-This repository contains the code for [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html), published on the Keras.io blog.
+This repository is based on the code for [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html), published on the Keras.io blog.

 The method covered here is intended to be instructional.
 It is _not_ meant to be production-level and capable of scaling under heavy load.
 If you're interested in a more advanced Keras REST API that leverages message queues and batching, [please refer to this tutorial](https://www.pyimagesearch.com/2018/01/29/scalable-keras-deep-learning-rest-api/).